sphinx-doc/sphinx/Doc-3k/library/site.rst

    triple: path; configuration; file

 For example, suppose ``sys.prefix`` and ``sys.exec_prefix`` are set to :file:`/usr/local`.
-The Python |release| library is then installed in :file:`/usr/local/lib/python|version|` (where only the first three characters of ``sys.version`` are used to form the installation path name).
-Suppose this has a subdirectory :file:`/usr/local/lib/python|version|/site-packages` with three subsubdirectories, :file:`foo`, :file:`bar` and :file:`spam`, and two path configuration files, :file:`foo.pth` and :file:`bar.pth`.
+The Python X.Y library is then installed in :file:`/usr/local/lib/python{X.Y}` (where only the first three characters of ``sys.version`` are used to form the installation path name).
+Suppose this has a subdirectory :file:`/usr/local/lib/python{X.Y}/site-packages` with three subsubdirectories, :file:`foo`, :file:`bar` and :file:`spam`, and two path configuration files, :file:`foo.pth` and :file:`bar.pth`.
 Assume :file:`foo.pth` contains the following::